-Research interests include: romantic friendship, the New Woman and upper class women writers of the nineteenth century, seaside reading from the 1840s to the 1930s, literary pilgrimage and histories of shared reading.
+Research interests include: romantic friendship, the New Woman, seaside reading from the 1840s to the 1930s, literary pilgrimage and histories of shared reading.

 Carolyn is interested in supervising PhD research in nineteenth-century literature, including: Dickens, Mary Cholmondeley, New Woman fiction, Jerome K. Jerome and the New Humour.